Irrelon/testbear/readme.md

 ```

 > Testbear tests are always run assuming that they require some async processing
-so will not finish processing until you call callback() which is passed to your
+so will not finish processing until you call finish() which is passed to your
 test method as the first argument.
 IF YOU DON'T CALL THE CALLBACK METHOD, YOUR
 TEST WILL NEVER FINISH!